vogtb/spreadsheet/README.md

 ### Verify that all N-times ({2,9}) are correct, and we're not parsing numbers too big inside Date formulas.

-### Sheet.ts and Helpers.ts should be check conversion capabilities in same way as TypeConverter
-When we check to see if a value taken from a cell is of a certain type, we should check in the same way as the TypeConverter.

 ### Scrape jsdocs for functions, put in simple index.html, doc.md files to serve up simple documentation

-### Ensure all formulas are tested inside of SheetFormulaTest.ts

 ### Pull static functions outside of formulas, declare once.